KAIT-HEMS/node-picogw/README.md

 The concept of this API is as follows:

 1. **Simple and easy**.
-The API basecally follows the concept of REST.
+The API basically follows the concept of REST.
 At the same time, we tried not to be too strict to the concept.
 The API can violate the conceptual correctness to achieve easiness.
 For example, our PubSub model is implemented as a new method of REST.
 2. **Extensible**.
 The API should support the forthcoming IoT devices without drastically changing the basic calling styles.
 We adopt plugin architecture to achieve this.
 3. **Independent from device-specific operations**.
 This is our goal. /v1/ API is really device-dependent, but we try to develop /v2/ API as device-independent one.